 UCLA Health has a long history of innovation and landmark accomplishments in stem cell transplantation for patients with hematologic diseases.
 UCLA Medical Center was one of the first medical centers to perform bone marrow transplantation in 1968.
-In 1973, the UCLA Bone Marrow Transplantation Program was formally established, and since then, UCLA has performed 5,024 transplants (4,207 adult transplants and 817 pediatric transplants).
+In 1973, the UCLA Bone Marrow Transplantation Program was formally established, and since then, UCLA has performed well over 5,000 transplants (pediatric and adult)

 UCLA Health provides stem cell treatment for patients with the following diseases: